nitidbit/lexicon/README.md

   )
 }

-// useLexicon returns a Lexicon instance for fetching your text content.
-See next section for what a
+// useLexicon() returns a Lexicon instance for fetching your text content.
+See next section for what
-// Lexicon can do.
+// a Lexicon can do.
 function ExampleComponent({}) {
   const demoLexicon = useLexicon(demoStrings) // instantiate a Lexicon with our strings return (